-I grew up fat but had finally turned a corner on fitness, nutrition, and the psychology that led me to overeat.
-Then after a devastating personal loss, I slipped into old habits.
+I grew up fat, but I finally turned a corner on fitness, nutrition and the psychology that led me to overeat.
+Then I slipped into old habits.
 It didn’t take long to despise my body again.

 Dear Former Fat Kid:

 Loving your body is the first step, not the last, in this process.
 Love it enough to eat right and exercise.
 That includes tough love sometimes, too.

 Getting a handle on healthy habits isn’t a one-and-done proposition.
 It’s for life.
 Plan for setbacks, when you might need a refresher to get back on track.
 That you have the know-how from experience is something to celebrate, not get down about.

 The most problematic excess is between your ears, not around your waist.
 Deal with whatever led you to the slip, and buck up.
 Everyone needs hugs, but you need bootstraps to pull yourself up.
 You got this.

 The day the Supreme Court legalized marriage equality, we looked at each other, put on our shoes, drove downtown, and got married.
 Romantic, right?

 Marriage changed everything.
 It ruined us.
 Please tell people not to destroy their relationships by getting married.